mohan-gupta/sensfix-demo/README.md

 - [FastAPI](https://fastapi.tiangolo.com/): A modern, fast (high-performance), web framework for building APIs with Python.
 - [OpenAI](https://beta.openai.com/): GPT-3.5-based language model used for natural language processing.
-- [MongoDB](https://www.mongodb.com/): A flexible, open-source, document-oriented NoSQL database used for dynamic prompt and example storage with the RAG algorithm.

 ---